mashyko/object_detection/README.md

 # object_detection
-Python Codes for Object Detection: Pytorch and Tensorflow
+Python Codes for Object Detection

+Tested on Pytorch 1.3, Tensorflow 2.x, caffe2, and Detectron2